 Mr. D.J., play that song!
 All you need to know about the wedding playlist

 Imagine your big day.
 Your bride is standing just a few feet away ready to walk down the aisle.
 The music starts and you take a deep breath.
 This is it.
 Everything is perfect and soon she’ll be the Mrs. The mood at a wedding doesn’t just happen.
 Music makes it happen.
+That’s why you need to focus on the wedding playlist.
 But where do you start?
 Don’t worry, we’ve got you.